kronostechnologies/docker-mysql2s3/README.md

 # Docker MySQL to S3

-This image is meant to backup a mysql database to aws S3.
+This image is meant to backup a MySQL database to AWS S3.

 ## Usage